 - Annual bloodwork

-If not included, coverage for these services may be obtained with a separate wellness plan.
+If not included, coverage for these services may be obtained with a separate additional coverage.

 Keep in mind, every policy is different.
-Do your research when considering a specific plan to make sure that particular policy will meet your needs.
+Do your research when considering a specific coverage to make sure that particular policy will meet your needs.

 How Pet Insurance Works